jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 ransomware attackers is often buggy or slow, forcing companies to restore from their backups even after paying the ransom.
-There is also no guarantee that your data wont still be sold online after paying the ransom.
+There is also no guarantee that your data won’t still be sold online after paying the ransom.

 The best option for defending against ransomware is to be proactive and prevent an attack at the outset, to detect and disrupt an attack in progress as early as possible, and to be prepared to respond to a successful attack swiftly.

-27
-RANSOMWARE
-
+26

+RANSOMWARE\| DEFENDING AGAINST RANSOMWARE AND RANSOMOPS ATTACKS

+Guidance to
+Defend Against
+Ransomware

  FOLLOW SECURITY HYGIENE
 BEST PRACTICES

-
-IMPLEMENT MULTI\-LAYER
-PREVENTION CAPABILITIES
+ CONDUCT PERIODIC
+TABLE\-TOP EXERCISES

 ENSURE KEY STAKEHOLDERS
 CAN BE REACHED
-EVALUATE MANAGED SECURITY
-SERVICES PROVIDER OPTIONS

 DEPLOY ENDPOINT AND EXTENDED
 DETECTION AND RESPONSE

-
+ LOCK DOWN CRITICAL ACCOUNTS
+FOR WEEKEND AND HOLIDAY PERIODS

  ENSURE CLEAR
 ISOLATION PRACTICES

-
-CONDUCT PERIODIC
-TABLE\-TOP EXERCISES
-
-LOCK DOWN CRITICAL ACCOUNTS
-FOR WEEKEND AND HOLIDAY PERIODS
-Guidance to
-Defend Against
-Ransomware
+EVALUATE MANAGED SECURITY
+SERVICES PROVIDER OPTIONS

+ IMPLEMENT MULTI\-LAYER
+PREVENTION CAPABILITIES

+27

-\| DEFENDING AGAINST RANSOMWARE AND RANSOMOPS ATTACKS 28
+RANSOMWARE\| DEFENDING AGAINST RANSOMWARE AND RANSOMOPS ATTACKS
-RANSOMWARE
-

  Follow Security Hygiene Best Practices:
 This includes timely patch management and ensuring operating systems and other software are regularly updated, offsite